SLCG Goat Gestation Calendar

-Knowing when your goats will have their kids can help you to prepare for the season.
-Use our goat gestation calculator to make a plan so you can get ready to grow your herd.
+Knowing when your goats will have their kids will allow you enough time for kidding prep so you can be ready for all the births this spring.
+Use our goat gestation calculator to calculate kidding times and make a plan for breeding and growing your herd.

 If you have dairy goats, then breeding and kidding are most likely part of your seasonal routine.
-Having a plan for when to breed so kids arrive at the best time will help ensure that both mother and babies receive proper care throughout the process of goat gestation.
+Having a plan for when to breed so kids arrive at the best time will help ensure that both mother and baby receive proper care.
 We’ll discuss exactly what goat gestation means, how long it lasts, why understanding your doe’s breeding cycle is important for knowing when her kids will be born, what timeframe makes for ideal kid delivery times on the homestead, and some tips for planning a responsible breeding season.

 What does gestation mean?

 In the goat world, gestation refers to the amount of time a baby goat remains in its mother’s womb.
 The average gestation period for goats is about 150 days.
-It does vary with breed and other factors, but this is a good guideline for planning your herd’s kidding schedule.
+It does vary a bit with each breed, but overall, this is a good guideline for planning your herd’s kidding schedule.

-Knowing when your doe was bred can give you an idea of when her kids will be born.
-Goats typically breed in the fall and winter, so kids should arrive sometime in spring or early summer.
+Knowing when your doe was bred will give you the best idea of when her kids will be born.
+Goats typically breed in the fall and winter, so kids should arrive sometime in the spring.
 When you have a due date timed out, it will allow you to prepare for kidding just in case you do need to assist with delivery.

 Why is It Important to Know When Your Doe Is Bred?

-Knowing when your doe was bred can help you in two ways: it helps you anticipate when her kids will be born, and it can help you plan ahead to make sure she gets the care she needs throughout as well as monitoring her health.
-Knowing when your doe is due can help you prepare for her delivery by ensuring you have enough supplies, such as clean bedding, food, water, and kid-care items.
+Knowing when your doe was bred can help you in two ways: it helps you more accurately pinpoint when her kids will be born, and it will help you ensure she gets the care she needs throughout.
+Finally, knowing when your doe is due will allow you time to prepare for kidding by ensuring you have enough supplies, such as clean bedding, food, water, and kid-care items.

-During gestation, be sure to check your does regularly so you can more easily identify if there is an issue.
+SLCG Pro Tip: During gestation, be sure to check your does regularly so you can identify any clues that there is an issue that needs your attention.
 If you notice any changes in her behavior or health, you should contact a vet as soon as possible to ensure she and her babies receive the necessary care.

 Why is a goat gestation calculator good to use?

-A calculator will help you decide when to start breeding your does.
-So, for example, if you live in an area where the winters are brutally cold, then you may want to plan to have kids when things start to warm up.
-You can select a target kidding month of March, giving you a breeding month of October.
+A gestation calculator will help you decide when to start breeding your does.
+This can be helpful if you have circumstances that require specific timing.
+For example, if you live in an area where the winters are brutally cold, you may want to plan your kiddings for when things start to warm up.
+You can select a target kidding month in March, giving you a breeding month in October.

 Be sure to use the goat gestation calculator below to map out your own best breeding month for your herd.